Mamiglia/notes/content/ARENA/Deep Dive 1.5.md

 ## Clustering
 Using the computed token-to-token attention map we can use these scores to find clusters within the tokens.
 I spent around ~1h finding the right hyperparameters for the [Leiden community detection algorithm](https://en.wikipedia.org/wiki/Leiden_algorithm), and I'm quite satisfied with the quality of the clusters found.
 Many are easily interpretable.
-If you're interested in getting to know how head 1.5 clusters the tokens (world model) and "perceives the world" you can check out the visualization at this link (INSERT LINK).
+If you're interested in getting to know how head 1.5 clusters the tokens (world model) and "perceives the world" you can check out the visualization at this link https://mamiglia.github.io/feature-attn/.

 ## Mechanistic Understanding
 In this paragraph we try to understand how the head 1.5 implements the aforementioned attention mechanism: semantic similarity with self-suppression.
 In order to think about this problem first remember that the attention maps are computed as: